 When all of those receptors are plugged to let GABA flow, the result is a very pleasurable and anxiety-free experience.
 Different types of benzodiazepines include:

-Stimulants are a class of medications that are prescribed for a number of ailments, with ADHD and hyperactivity as the most common.
+Stimulants are a class of medications that are prescribed for several ailments, with ADHD and hyperactivity as the most common.
 Some of the most abused prescription stimulants include:

 Many individuals who haven’t been prescribed these drugs take them to increase focus, produce euphoria, and stimulate themselves to increase the enjoyment of various activities.

 Stimulants work by operating on a number of neurotransmitters and chemicals in the body.
 There’s some interaction with the flow of dopamine, which is why stimulants can produce a rush of euphoria or pleasure.

 More important, though, is the effect on chemicals that speed the central nervous system.

 This might also increase a person’s heart rate, raise blood pressure, and dilate the circulatory and respiratory systems.
 The result is a long-lasting experience of concentration, energy, decreased hunger, and amplified pleasure.